andyglick/spring-statemachine-cdplayer-sample/README.md

 statemachine produces a whole lot of messages, that a curious person might want to take a look at.

-Disable info. logging by adding "-P !log-info" to the maven command line.
+Disable info logging by adding "-P !log-info" to the maven command line.

 My gradle skills are nearly non-existent.
 I know Maven pretty well.
 So I constructed a Maven build.